Eibach Logo

 1994 – today

 The Eibach logo features a dynamic, expressive design that reflects the company’s focus on performance and engineering precision.
 At the core is the stylized letter “E,” distinguished by its extended lower stroke, which flows into a horizontal underline running beneath the rest of the company name.
-This underline contains nine rectangular cutouts of decreasing size from left to right, visualizing mechanical components and emphasizing the brand’s technical expertise.
+This underline features nine rectangular cutouts, decreasing in size from left to right, illustrating mechanical components and emphasizing the brand’s technical expertise.

-These cutouts resemble elements found in complex machinery and suggest adaptability to various vehicle configurations.
-Though reminiscent of film perforations, the intent emphasizes technical refinement and mechanical accuracy—key attributes of Eibach’s suspension systems and springs.
+These cutouts resemble elements of complex machinery and suggest adaptability across various vehicle configurations.
+Though reminiscent of film perforations, the intent emphasizes technical refinement and mechanical accuracy, key attributes of Eibach’s suspension systems and springs.

 The bright red color of the logo conveys strength, speed, and energy.
 Its intensity evokes the atmosphere of motorsports, where Eibach products are widely used.
 The forward-leaning italic font enhances the impression of motion and innovation, reinforcing the brand’s orientation toward high-performance engineering.